Biodun Jeyifo: Career

 In Nigeria, Jeyifo taught at the University of Ibadan (1975–77) and the University of Ife (now Obafemi Awolowo University, 1977–87).
-Then he taught for one year (1987–88) at Oberlin College, Ohio before moving to Cornell University in Ithaca, NY, where he taught from 1989 to 2006 in the English department.
-Thereafter he moved to Harvard University in 2006 in the Comparative Literature and African and African American Studies departments, a position from which he retired in 2019.
+Then he taught for one year (1987–88) at Oberlin College, Ohio before moving to Cornell University in Ithaca, New York, where he taught from 1989 to 2006 in the English department.
+Thereafter, he moved to Harvard University in 2006 in the Comparative Literature and African and African American Studies departments, a position from which he retired in 2019.
 In all these institutions, Jeyifo invested a lot of intellectual and moral capital in working very closely with undergraduate students, graduate students and younger, untenured junior faculty.

-Beyond his own home institutions, Jeyifo has also worked extensively on faculty development projects at other universities and on major international, interdisciplinary and non-Eurocentric scholarly projects.
-Among the “highlights” are:
+Beyond his own home institutions, Jeyifo also worked extensively on faculty development projects at other universities and on major international, interdisciplinary and non-Eurocentric scholarly projects.
+Among the highlights are: